Sunday, July 8, 2018

-In this 14th Sunday of Ordinary Time, the Church places us before the rejection of Jesus on the part of the people of Nazareth.
+On this 14th Sunday of Ordinary Time, the Church presents to us the rejection of Jesus on the part of the people of Nazareth.
 Passing through Nazareth was painful for Jesus.
-That which was his first community, now it is not longer such.
+What was His first community is now no longer such.
 Something has changed.
-Those who first accepted him, now reject him.
-As we will see later, this experience of rejection led Jesus to go ahead and to change his way of acting.
+Those who first accepted Him now reject Him.
+As we will see later, this experience of rejection led Jesus to go ahead and to change His way of acting.

 Has something changed in your relationship with your family or with your friends, since you began to participate in the community?
-Has participation in the community helped you to accept and to have greater trust in persons, especially in the simplest and poorest persons?
+Has participation in the community helped you to accept and to have greater trust in people, especially in the simplest and poorest people?

 b) A division of the text to help in the reading:

-Mark 6,1: Jesus arrives to Nazareth, his community of origin
+Mark 6:1: Jesus arrives in Nazareth, His community of origin

-Mark 6, 2-3: The reaction of the people of Nazareth before Jesus
+Mark 6:2-3: The reaction of the people of Nazareth to Jesus

 c) The text:

-1 Leaving that district, he went to his home town, and his disciples accompanied him.
-2 With the coming of the Sabbath he began teaching in the synagogue, and most of them were astonished when they heard him.
-They said, 'Where did the man get all this?
-What is this wisdom that has been granted him, and these miracles that are worked through him?
-3 This is the carpenter, surely, the son of Mary, the brother of James and Joset and Jude and Simon?
-His sisters, too, are they not here with us?'
-And they would not accept him.
-4 And Jesus said to them, 'A prophet is despised only in his own country, among his own relations and in his own house'; 5 and he could work no miracle there, except that he cured a few sick people by laying his hands on them.
-6 He was amazed at their lack of faith.
-He made a tour round the villages, teaching.
+Jesus departed from there and came to his native place, accompanied by his disciples.
+When the sabbath came he began to teach in the synagogue, and many who heard him were astonished.
+They said, “Where did this man get all this?
+What kind of wisdom has been given him?
+What mighty deeds are wrought by his hands!
+Is he not the carpenter, the son of Mary, and the brother of James and Joses and Judas and Simon?
+And are not his sisters here with us?”
+And they took offense at him.
+Jesus said to them, “A prophet is not without honor except in his native place and among his own kin and in his own house.”
+So he was not able to perform any mighty deed there, apart from curing a few sick people by laying his hands on them.
+He was amazed at their lack of faith.

 3. A moment of prayerful silence